elle-j/thusly/README.md

 # Thusly

-A stack-based virtual machine for the **Thusly** general-purpose programming language.
+A general-purpose programming language coming to life through a one-pass compiler and a stack-based virtual machine.

-> ⚠️ The language is in a design phase but has a working initial implementation of a small subset (see [Milestones](#milestones)).
+> ⚠️ The language is currently being developed but has a working initial implementation of a small subset (see [Milestones](#milestones)).
 This README is also in development.

 ## Table of Contents